Shuyi-Song/Shuyi-Song/README.md

 - 👋 Hi, I’m @Shuyi Song
 - 👀 My research interests include maternal and child health,
--    as well as health systems in China and other low-and middle-income countries,
+-    and health systems in China and other low-and middle-income countries.
--    with a focus on quality, equity, and access to healthcare.
 - 🌱 I’m currently learning R Language and LaTex.
 - 📫 How to reach me: songshuyisunny@gmail.com